Multiple Sclerosis

 Watch this animation to help understand what disease progression really means in MS, its impact and how to manage it.

-Delaying disease progression
+Delaying disease progression in multiple sclerosis

 Protecting the house in MS

-The roles of B cells in MS
+Understanding the roles of B cells

 Recent clinical evidence suggests that B cells contribute to both the inflammatory and neurodegenerative aspects of the disease.